jamie/realworld-rails-fullstack/readme.md

 # Getting started

-This application was written for Ruby 2.6, and Rails 6.0.
+This application was written against Ruby 2.6, and Rails 6.0.

 By default, it uses a local SQLite3 database, update `config/database.yml` if you want MySQL or Postgres.